tomtastic/ansible-playbooks/README.md

 $ ansible-playbook mbp.yml -K --tags "homebrew,mas,macos"
 ```

-NB: mas is currently broken since Apples High-Sierra changes to the app store
+NB: mas is currently broken due to some private framework changes with the App Store